went to Ireland to receive homage from the Irish chieftans.

 King John went to Wales in an attempt to defeat the Welsh prince Llywelyn the Great.
 He built a castle at Aberystwyth and occupied Ceredigion.

 King John reached an agreement with William of Scotland.
+William’s son, Alexander was sent to England as hostage.

 The Welsh destroyed John’s newly created castle at Aberystwyth.